uncatcrea/wp-appkit/wp-appkit/readme.txt

 = How do I install WP-AppKit? =

-Like any other WordPress plugin, install the plugin through the WordPress 'Plugins' screen directly (or upload plugin files to the `/wp-content/plugins/wp-appkit` directory), then activate it through the 'Plugins' screen in WordPress and click the "WP-AppKit" menu entry to start creating your app!
+Like any other WordPress plugin, install the plugin through the WordPress `Plugins` screen directly (or upload plugin files to the `/wp-content/plugins/wp-appkit` directory), then activate it through the `Plugins` screen in WordPress and click the `WP-AppKit` menu entry to start creating your app!

 **Note:** WP-AppKit uses a special folder called `themes-wp-appkit` to store the app themes.
 This folder is automatically created in `/wp-content` at plugin installation.

 **Github version:** if you have the [github version of WP-AppKit](https://github.com/uncatcrea/wp-appkit) already installed on your WordPress, please **unsintall** it and **delete** the `/plugins/wp-appkit` folder before installing the version from WordPress.org's plugin repository.
 Your current WP-AppKit apps and themes (in `wp-content/themes-wp-appkit`) won't be affected by this operation.

 = How many applications can I create? =